ga-wdi-boston/orientation/README.md

 Windows or Linux
 ----------------

 General Assembly no longer officially supports Windows or Linux in immersive programs.
-If you have a Windows or a Linux machine, you should contact your Immsersive Producer.
+If you have a Windows or a Linux machine, you should contact your Immersive Producer.
 Instructors may provide support for these operating systems at their own discretion.

 If you are on a Windows machine, you **must** set up your computer to dual-boot Linux Ubuntu before you can get started.